jhein1892/3D_pose_modeling/README.md

     - So I really just need to figure out which option is cheaper and quicker and then apply that to the Users.

+## Technologies

+Front-end: Javascript (React), SASS, HTML

+Backend: Leaning towards Python (Jest) for interactions, as well as Python for the OpenCV computing.
+I might switch this to C++ once it's built just because I'll get better performance, but the ease of using Python for this is going to outweight to performance benefits of C++ right now I think.

+DB: NoSQL, unless something drastically changes.
+I think that the flexibility of not needing the same values for every single entry is going to be beneficial.
+It will also make querying the database much quicker